Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy for the Insertion into

 \section{Entanglement Entropy for the Insertion into $A$}

-In this section, we will explore the time dependence of the entanglement entropy when the local operator is inserted into $A$, i.e., $x_2>x>x_1>0$.
-For this case, there are two OPE channels that can dominantly contribute to the entanglement entropy.
-The choice of the OPE channel corresponds to the choice of the branch.
+In this section, we will explore the time dependence of the entanglement entropy when the local operator is inserted into a subsystem $A \in [x_1, x_2]$ \footnote{Here, we assume that $2x< x_1 + x_2$, or equivalently $x- x_1 < x_2 -x$.}.
+In this case, there are two OPE channels that contribute to the entanglement entropy.
+Moreover, the choice of the OPE channel corresponds to the choice of the branch cut.
 In our procedure, we take the minimal value of the OPE channels as the entanglement entropy.
+By the same reasoning which was explained in Section \ref{Sec:EE-for-finite-interval}, for $i=1$, and for the first channel, one chooses the cross ratios as \bea (\eta_i, \bar{\eta}_i) \rightarrow